About USC Gould

 After you submit your application through LSAC, we will send you a confirmation email that provides you with a username and password for the LSAC Online Status Check system.
 Then you may log in and create a new, personalized password, and periodically check your application status.

-Admissions decisions are made between late June and mid-July.
+Admissions decisions are made around mid-July to early August.
 We will not review your application until your final and complete LLM transcript is received.
 You will be notified via email.
 No admissions decisions will be released over the phone.
 We will contact you if the Admissions Committee feels that a telephone, Skype or in-person interview is necessary.